-By 1969, Pat’s tax business had grown enough that he could move into his first office on Main Street in Brownsburg.
-Fresh out of college, Greg went into banking where he met Kim.
-After spending 15 years in the industry, he started his own financial planning and corporate tax business in Zionsville.
+By 1985, the success of Pat’s business allowed him to move into his first office on Main Street in Brownsburg.
+When he was fresh out of college, Greg went into banking and that’s where he met his wife, Kim.
+After spending 15 years in the industry, Greg established his own financial planning and corporate tax business in Zionsville.

-At Storen Financial we pride ourselves on our family values and commitment to our local community.
-Our goal is to make sure each and every client feels like part of the family, every preparer and advisor knows your name, and you’re always welcomed with a smile.
-We also support many local charities, organizations and businesses regularly working to strengthen our community.
+At Storen Financial, we take pride in our family values and our commitment to the local communities we serve.
+Our goal is to make sure each and every client feels like part of the family!
+We continue to support multiple local charities, non-profit organization and businesses, while working to be engaged and strengthen our community.

 Commitment to Continued Education

-The IRS and the Indiana Department of Revenue require tax professionals to complete a certain amount of continuing education from accredited programs.
+The IRS and the Indiana Department of Revenue require Tax Professionals to complete a certain amount of continuing education from accredited programs.
 Each of our preparers exceed their minimum education requirements annually and continue to succeed at remaining on top of the laws & current trends of the tax industry both nationally and locally.
-At these events we can network with our peers and discover what trends they are seeing and what is happening in their tax communities.

 Meet Our Team